 10. CLA may improve bone health.
 Data from a 2013 study demonstrated that CLA, along with dietary calcium, holds promise in helping prevent bone loss associated with menopause.
 In addition, CLA supplementation significantly prevents postmenopausal-associated weight and fat mass gain, compared to non-supplemented controls (18).

 In an animal study evaluating the effectiveness of combining CLA supplementation with exercise in improving bone health, researchers found that CLA effectively increases bone mass on its own, and is not further improved by exercise (19).

-The effects of supplementation in men, however, is not as promising.
-A human study testing the effects of CLA supplementation in adult men, concluded that supplementation did not affect markers of bone metabolism (20).
+The effects of supplementation in men, however, are not as promising.
+A human study testing the effects of CLA supplementation in adult men concluded that supplementation did not affect markers of bone metabolism (20).

 The mechanism by which CLA exerts its effect on bone is still not very clear, and further investigation of the effects of CLA on calcium and bone metabolism is warranted.

 11. CLA may be beneficial to humans prone to diabetes.
 Being overweight or obese increases the chances of developing type 2 diabetes.
 Researchers remain hopeful that if CLA can improve glucose homeostasis and inhibit body fat (as demonstrated in several animal studies), then supplementation may be beneficial to individuals susceptible to type 2 diabetes.

 The results of one study showed that feeding CLA to rats prone to developing diabetes normalized glucose tolerance and improved excess levels of insulin (21).

 In a study of abdominally obese male participants, researchers noted a decline in insulin sensitivity after supplementation with both mixed and purified 9- and 10–CLA isomers at a daily dose of 3.4 grams for 12 weeks.